 April 6, 2012

 The following is part eight in a series on the National Science Foundation's Long Term Ecological Research (LTER) Network.
-Visit parts one, two, three, four, five, six, seven, nine, ten, eleven, twelve and thirteen in this series.
+Visit parts one, two, three, four, five, six, seven, nine, ten, eleven, twelve, thirteen, fourteen, fifteen and sixteen in this series.

 As global temperatures rise, the most threatened ecosystems are those that depend on a season of snow and ice, scientists from the National Science Foundation (NSF) Long Term Ecological Research (LTER) Network have found.

 "The vulnerability of cool, wet areas to climate change is striking," says scientist Julia Jones of Oregon State University and the H.J.
 Andrews LTER site in Oregon.

 Jones is the lead author of a paper in the April issue of the journal BioScience; the issue features results from more than 30 years of long-term ecological research.

 In semi-arid regions like the Southwestern United States, mountain snowpacks are the dominant source of water for human consumption and irrigation.

 Research by Jones and colleagues shows that as average temperatures increase in these snowy ecosystems, a significant amount of stream water is lost to the atmosphere.

 The study involves more than 30 years of data from 19 forested watersheds across the country.
 All the study sites provide water to major agricultural areas and to medium and large cities.